OpenSourceBrain/NeuroDataShare/_pages/home.md

 <div class="col-sm-12">
 <h2>Funding</h2>
 <p>
-The workshop has been made possible by generous support of the
+The workshop was made possible by generous support of the
 <a href="http://www.sainsburywellcome.org"> Sainsbury Wellcome Centre</a>.
 </p>
 </div>